-18. Retained earnings and dividend per share
+16. Retained earnings and dividend per share

-In line with the provisions of the Commercial Companies Code, retained earnings are used to create statutory reserve funds, to which at least 8% of the profit generated in a given financial year is transferred until the statutory reserve funds reach at least one-third of the share capital, i.e. in case of the Parent Company - PLN 2,611 thousand as at 31 December 2014 (and PLN 2,605 thousand as at 31 December 2014).
+In line with the provisions of the Commercial Companies Code, retained earnings are used to create statutory reserve funds, to which at least 8% of the profit generated in a given financial year is transferred until the statutory reserve funds reach at least one-third of the share capital, i.e. in the case of the Parent Company - PLN 2,611 thousand as at 31 December 2016.
 These statutory reserve funds are exempt from distribution among shareholders and may only be used to cover losses.
-As at 31 December 2015 and 31 December 2014, the statutory reserve funds exempt from distribution amounted to PLN 4,372 thousand.
+As at 31 December 2016 and 31 December 2015, the statutory reserve funds exempt from distribution amounted to PLN 4,372 thousand.

-The remaining portion of the retained earnings, in the amount of PLN 119,330 thousand as at 31 December 2015, represents accumulated profit from previous years, of which PLN 110,247 thousand represent the accumulated profit of the Parent Company and may be allocated to the payment of dividend.
+The remaining portion of the retained earnings, in the amount of PLN 123,990 thousand as at 31 December 2016, represents accumulated profit from previous years, of which PLN 111,667 thousand represent the accumulated profit of the Parent Company and may be allocated to the payment of dividend.

-On 28 May 2015, the Company's General Shareholders' Meeting approved the financial statements of Toya S.A. and the consolidated financial statements of the TOYA S.A.
-Capital Group for 2014, and resolved to allocate the profit earned by TOYA S.A. in 2014 in the amount of PLN 24,393 thousand to the supplementary capital.
+On 23 June 2016, the Company's General Shareholders' Meeting approved the financial statements of Toya S.A.
+Capital Group for 2015, and resolved to allocate the profit in the amount of PLN 23,011 thousand, increased by the amount of PLN 14,636 thousand transferred by Resolution No. 8 of the General Meeting of Shareholders of 28 May 2015 year to supplementary capital, as follows: